MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections-overview.md

 This is a basic summary of the steps to deploy Viva Connections.

 > [!IMPORTANT]
-> - Expanded step-by-step guidance will be published shortly after the release of Viva Connection for Public preview on September 9th, 2021.
+> - Expanded step-by-step guidance will be published shortly after the release of Viva Connections for Public preview on September 9th, 2021.
 This is a summary of the basic steps needed to deploy Viva Connections.
 Check back soon for more details.

 1. Set up a home site and other organizational news sites
 2. Plan and design your information architecture, including the global navigation in the SharePoint app bar